noisebridge/PythonClass/course/sqlite3.md

 | 2 | PythonClass | https://github.com/noisebridge/PythonClass |
 | ... | ... | ... |

-Defining the schema, populating the tables with data, and accessing data from table(s) is all achieved using a standard language called 'Structured Query Language' - commonly abbreviated as 'SQL'.
+Defining the schema, populating the tables with data, and querying the content of table(s) are all achieved using a language called 'Structured Query Language' - commonly abbreviated as 'SQL'.

 ### The 'SQLite' Relational Database Format